 The preservation of semen for several days is possible by spinning it immediately after collection and adding a chilled semen extender and gradually cooling it to 4 degrees centrigrade.
 Depending on the quality of the semen, the extender and the cooling curve it is possible to keep the motility up to 10 days.
 The capability of fertilising ova is most of the time much less possible.
 Up to 5 days maximum is more realistic.

-We use different extenders depending on the needed time to cover and the specific semen factors.
+We use different extenders depending on the time needed to cover and the specific semen factors.
 The extenders are: Canirep, Mofa and Minitube.

-Chilled semen is very easy to use in case of a short period of stocking the semen or for distribution within Europe and to other countries where no quarantine regulations make it impossible to do so.
+Chilled semen is very easy to use in case of a short period of stocking the semen or for distribution within Europe and to other countries where quarantine regulations make it impossible to do so.
 The USA and Canada are countries where we can send chilled canine semen to with good results.

-For optimal results the best way to organise matings with chilled semen is that there is a maximum timeframe between the collection and the insemination of 36 hours.
+For optimal results the best way to organise matings with chilled semen is to ensure that there is a maximum timeframe between the collection and the insemination of 36 hours.
 The shorter the better.
 In general the results of inseminations with chilled semen can be just as good as a natural mating if the semen after collection is of good quality, the timing is good and the insemination is done by TCI.
 Hereby the semen is deposited directly in the uterus by means of an endoscopically guided flexible catheter.